benofbrown/darksouls/DSIII_Low_Death.md

 - Kill Dragonslayer Armour using the Drang set, and a *Yellow Bug Pellet*.
 - Use a *Carthus Rouge* to kill the second Crystal Sage.
 - Grab the *Undead Bone Shard* near the top of the archives.
-- Open the short cut, trigger the twins fight and homeward out.
+- Open the short cut, trigger the *Twin Princes* fight and homeward out.
 - Level up *Luck* to 40 then level *Endurance*.
 - Stay near the fog wall, buff with *Carthus Rouge* and take out the *Twin Princes*.
 - Kill Soul of Cinder with a *Carthus Rouge* in the first phase, *Human Pine Resin* in the second.